atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 *The Honourable Miss H. Beaumont to The Hon.
 Miss Milner.*

-Orange Grove, Kent.
+<p align="right">Orange Grove, Kent.</p>

 My dearest Horatia,

-SHALL tyrant man, with arbitrary sway, dare to rob our sex of the blessing, that constitutes the chief happiness of their existence, and vainly boast the power to render their whole lives miserable, and cruelly stretch that power to its utmost extent!
-For- bid.
+Shall tyrant man, with arbitrary sway, dare to rob our sex of the blessing, that constitutes the chief happiness of their existence, and vainly boast the power to render their whole lives miserable, and cruelly stretch that power to its utmost extent!
 [ 46 ]
-bid it Humanity!
+Forbid it Humanity!
 Forbid it Honour!
 Nor let it be said, in a free country, governed by so humane and generous a Sovereign, that power is so unequally disposed of as to let one subject doom a fellow-creature to perpetual wretchedness, either through caprice or ambition!
 For such I must look upon to be the spring that actuates the conduct of both your unnatural mother and Lord Rivers.
 How sincerely did your last letter interest my passions, nor could my heart forbear bleeding in every vein for your sufferings.
-Pity, admiration, esteem, horror, and difgust alternately took possession of my mind.
-The two
+Pity, admiration, esteem, horror, and disgust alternately took possession of my mind.
+The
 [ 47 ]
 two first were excited by Horatia's afflictions, and the magnanimity and generosity she exerted towards her cruel persecutors; the third I bestowed on the amiable Milbank, for participating your sorrows; and the two last acknowledged Lady Milner and Lord Rivers for their source!
 Can her Ladyship possibly have so little affection for her offspring, as to wish to see her united to disease and poverty; for such, I am persuaded, would be your hard fate, was you to marry that wretch, whose only aim, I am convinced, is your fortune!
-Had he the affection for you which he pretends to have, he would prefer your happiness
+Had he the affection for you which he pretends to have, he would prefer your
 [ 48 ]
 happiness to his own, and his delicacy would not suffer him to marry the woman that did not profess an equal passion for him.
 You will, I hope, excuse me if I say, that the fiend Jealousy, that destroyer of every social virtue, now reigns uncontrolled in Lady Milner’s breast.
 The whole of her conduct is evidently expressive of the fatal truth, and it shocks me when I reflect on what may be the dreadful consequences of so unnatural a passion.
-May you escape the storm that threatens you, is the prayer your Harriot each moment offers up; and may your philosophic soul teach you to bear with fortitude the scourges of affliction.
+May you escape the storm that threatens you, is the prayer your Harriot each moment offers up; and may your philosophic soul teach you to bear with fortitude the scourges of
 [ 49 ]
 affliction, until Providence thinks proper to brighten your prospects.
 I exceedingly approve the scheme of putting yourself under Lady Seaport’s protection, as scandal itself cannot then blame you, but must hide her baneful face, and throw aside her envenomed darts, through despair and envy at so perfect a character; for it must be allowed, that few girls at your age would have acted with the same prudence and discretion, but would, with half the opportunities you have had, thrown themselves into the arms of the first libertine that offered, and at the hazard of their reputation, taken a trip into the north!
-But my Ho- ratia
+But my
 [ 50 ]
-ratia always possessed more sense than most of her sex, of which her conduct on so trying an occasion is a sufficient testimony.
+Horatia always possessed more sense than most of her sex, of which her conduct on so trying an occasion is a sufficient testimony.
 I impatiently long to know the result of your letter to Lady Seaport, and beg you will put me out of a state of dreadful suspense as soon as possible.

 How noble are your sentiments in regard to Milbank.
 You love him, and have reason to think you are not indifferent to him, yet will you generously relinquish your own happiness to promote the interest of an undeserving mother, who is at the same time planning your destruction.
-How ought the contrast to make her blush, if

-[ 51 ]
-if she is not dead to all the checks of Nature and Conscience!
+How ought the contrast to make her blush, [ 51 ] if she is not dead to all the checks of Nature and Conscience!

 The date of this letter will, I doubt not, have surprised you.
 I have a long story to unfold, which I at first meant to conceal from your knowledge, that I might not add to your sufferings by the sympathy which you will feel for your friends; but, upon reflection, I think it would be a breach of confidence, and that you would be displeased were I to suppress the recital of it.
 I will, therefore, open my whole heart to you, and make your tender bosom the repository of my cares.
-Some time ago, Sir Robert Holland, who is very intimate at our house,
+Some time ago, Sir Robert Holland, who is very intimate at our
 [ 52 ]
 house, introduced a friend of his to us.
 [I will not conceal from my Horatia the feelings of my heart from the first moment I beheld the amiable Musgrave!]
 There was something in his fine open countenance that prejudiced me exceedingly in his favour, and stamped the character of the man.
 His person was elegant, his dress unstudied, and his conversation and address that of a well-bred man of fashion.
 In short, Horatia, my poor heart fell an easy prey to the numberless charms of this captivating Adonis; but think me not vain when I add, that I very soon discovered the passion to be mutual.
-His attention to me was
+His attention to me
 [ 53 ]
 was exceedingly particular.
 I never rode out but he attended me, nor walked but he was by my side; our evening parties were incomplete without his company, and every pleasure was but half enjoyed that he did not participate with me.
 Numberless are the evenings he has spent with Lady Manning and myself, when he frequently declared, that he would not relinquish the pleasurable trio for the most luxurious delight which the gay metropolis could offer him.
 His conversation was sprightly and entertaining to the greatest degree, his sense refined, and his knowledge of men and manners as extensive as just.
-He would
+He
 [ 54 ]
 would often entertain us with histories of the customs of different countries, and of the curiosities he met with while abroad; read to us while we worked, or accompany me in the violin or flute, while I performed on the harpsichord; on which instrument he likewise played extremely well.
 My drawings and paintings were totally neglected, unless he proposed the subject, mixed my colours; and then none were approved of, but what met with his approbation.
 In this happy manner the rapid hours stew on eaglets wings, and I was for a time the happiest of my sex; but, alas!
-I soon learned that all sublunary
+I soon learned that all
 [ 55 ]
 sublunary joys were vain and transient! — Some time ago a friend of Musgrave’s, who was just returned from his travels, came into Wiltshire, in the ardour of his friendship, and impatience to embrace him.
 His name is Maitland; he is a Nobleman, and one of the most agreeable men I ever saw.
 He was introduced into our family and was shown every civility that a stranger could expect.
 I observed that Musgrave was grave and thoughtful soon after the arrival of his friend; a melancholy languor took possession of his features, and the frequent sighs that escaped him, spoke his heart to be ill at ease.
-I was rendered wretched beyond
+I was rendered wretched
 [ 56 ]
 beyond description, by this alteration, but was constrained to conceal my emotions, as he had never declared a passion for me.
 I observed, likewise, that he avoided me as much as possible, and appeared, when in company, to envy me even the civilities due from the stranger.
 Greatly concerned at his behaviour, I was one day lamenting my fate in a room which looked into the garden, when I heard his voice, and could plainly distinguish that he was in earnest conversation with his friend.
-Shall I own, my Horatia, that I was abject enough to conceal myself, and listen to their discourse! which ran thus: — “I tell you, Maitland, I never
+Shall I own, my Horatia, that I was abject enough to conceal myself, and listen to their discourse! which ran thus: — “I tell you, Maitland, I
 [ 57 ]
 never loved her — curse on my foolish heart for persuading me I did! — she is a fine girl, and, when put in comparison to many of her sex, is a desirable object; but she won’t do for me.” — “But tell me, Musgrave (and excuse the freedom of a friend) did you never persuade her, by your actions, that she was dear to you?
-And have not your significant eyes declared what your tongue refused to do?” — ‘‘ Never, my friend; I was civil to the lovely girl,  as every man ought to be to the fair sex, but nothing more, I assure you: No, no, the insurmountable objections I have to the marriage state, is not to be subdued by anything under entire
+And have not your significant eyes declared what your tongue refused to do?” — ‘‘ Never, my friend; I was civil to the lovely girl,  as every man ought to be to the fair sex, but nothing more, I assure you: No, no, the insurmountable objections I have to the marriage state, is not to be subdued by anything under
 [ 58 ]
 entire perfection.” — “Then you will, I fear, remain a bachelor all your life.”

 I staid to hear no more, as I was apprehensive of being discovered.
 I flew to my apartment, and condemned the whole sex, supposing them all unworthy, as I concluded Musgrave to be.
 However, I resolved to banish myself from his presence as soon as possible, and obliterate him from my memory; and as Lady Manning had sometime before proposed our making a little tour into Kent, I persuaded her to forward it, which she kindly consented to do, and we set off for General Slater’s three days after.
-I was,
+I
 [ 59 ]
 was, during the remainder of our time there, exceedingly reserved to Musgrave, and kept our intended journey a profound secret from him; nor does he now know where I am. — What creatures are these men, Horatia!
 The very best of them, I fear, have many imperfections.
 O man!
 Man!
-I abjure thee, since one (who, of all his sex, appeared the best) could act so base a part; and, after all, how poor would have been the triumph of breaking the heart which bore his image, and which his pretended fondness had drawn in to dote on him; but, Oh! may I soon forget him and his perfidy; for, Had

-[ 60 ]
+I abjure thee, since one (who, of all his sex, appeared the best) could act so base a part; and, after all, how poor would have been the triumph of breaking the heart which bore his image, and which his pretended fondness had drawn in to dote on him; but, Oh! may I soon forget him and his perfidy; for, [ 60 ]
-Had I a thought that now could bear
-The stamp and image of him there,
-I’d pierce my heart through ev’ry vein,
-And die, to let it out again,?
+had I a thought that now could bear.
+The stamp and image of him there, I’d pierce my heart through ev’ry vein, and die, to let it out again?

 But I will drop the subject, as I wish to give you some account of General Slater’s family.
-He is a very worthy man, and an old and intimate friend of Sir william’s, is quite the rough soldier, and bears many testimonies (of which a wooden leg is not one of the least) of his having exposed himself for his King and Country.
+He is a very worthy man, and an old and intimate friend of Sir William’s, is quite the rough soldier, and bears many testimonies (of which a wooden leg is not one of the least) of his having exposed himself for his King and Country.
 He is a very plain old-fashioned man, loves good cheer, and gives everybody a hearty welcome that comes to his hospitable mansion.
-Mrs. Slater is a middle-aged woman, has been remark- ably
+Mrs. Slater is a middle-aged woman, has been
 [ 61 ]
-ably handsome, is exceedingly tall and elegant in her person, and very sensible and lively; she has read a great deal, and is what is called a learned Lady, but without having the least pedantry in her manners.
+Remarkably handsome, is exceedingly tall and elegant in her person, and very sensible and lively; she has read a great deal, and is what is called a learned Lady, but without having the least pedantry in her manners.
 Her family is conducted in the nicest order and regularity.
 They have but one daughter, who is a very amiable and accomplished young woman.
 She seems to ' be about eighteen, her manner the most engaging in the world, and her person the most prepossesing.
 She has had a very liberal education, and possesses an infinite share of good sense; but is not very lively, as she seems to be rather of a sentimental turn.
-I have already
+I have
 [ 62 ]
 already perceived that she has many admirers, but seems totally indifferent to them all: I fancy her affections are engaged elsewhere.
 She is extremely obliging to me, and indeed I begin to feel a very lively friendship for her.
 Their house is full of company; and I understand it is seldom otherwise.

-Colonel H -- -- -- is returned from Bath,
-and is here upon a visit, with his two daughters and a son.
+Colonel H -- -- -- is returned from Bath, and is here upon a visit, with his two daughters and a son.
 The young ladies are very agreeable, but I cannot say as much for their brother.
 Mr. and Mrs. Stanley are here, and many other people of fashion.
 The General gives a ball tomorrow, of which I will give you an account in my next.
-I shall

 [ 63 ]
 I shall direct this to St. James’s Street, as I hope it will come to hand before you leave London.
 Do not fail writing to me soon, as you may be certain of my being anxious to hear of your welfare.
 Believe that I am.

-Sincerely your’s,
+> Sincerely your’s,
-Harriot Beaumont,
+>> Harriot Beaumont.

 ---

 ## LETTER XVII

-*The Honourable Miss Beaumont to Miss Finch.  *
+*The Honourable Miss Beaumont to Miss Finch.*

-Berkeley Square.
+<p align="right">Berkeley Square.</p>

-I FEAR you was but too good a prophetess, my dear Charlotte, when you predicted that Sir James would possess my heart; he does in- deed.
+I fear you was but too good a prophetess, my dear Charlotte, when you predicted that Sir James would possess my heart; he does
 [ 64 ]
-deed, my dear, the truth of which I am but too well convinced of.
+indeed, my dear, the truth of which I am but too well convinced of.
 But why too well?
 I think I hear you inquisitively ask.
 The answer that I should be obliged to make to that question is so humiliating, that you will, I hope (in compassion of my vanity) spare me the cruel sacrifice.
 We have all been in the greatest confusion here, on account of his sudden departure.
 Miss Fitzherbert is absolutely distracted.
 Lord Spencer very near raving mad, and my poor grandmother very melancholy; nor is the wretched Amelia the least sufferer,  though she is constrained to suppress her grief, that she may not discover her

 [ 65 ]